Search This Blog

 Perishing in the hand of the woman you love, this is sufficient fame for Emily.
 This is a doom that the poet can welcome as her own.
 It’s terribly romantic.

-I would be willing to bet (7 to 1 odds) that this poem was sent to Sue and accompanied by a flower.
+I would be willing to bet (at 7 to 1 odds) that this poem was sent to Sue and accompanied by a flower.
 The flower, once in Sue’s hand, would soon perish.
 It would be perishing even as she read the poem and held the flower, surely some prize from Emily’s garden.
 Imagine being Sue in that moment, reading this poem with the dying flower in your hand.
 You would understand that the flower is Emily.

 And in fact this poem is a kind of self-fulfilling prophecy: Emily did, in the end, perish in Sue’s hand.
 Sue was with Emily when she died.
 Afterward it is reported that Sue designed a white flannel robe for Emily and laid her in a white casket.
 She carefully placed heliotrope, lady's slipper orchids, and a knot of blue field violets at Emily's neck and in her hands symbolizing devotion and faithfulness.
 Sue also personally lined Emily’s final resting place with evergreen boughs.